jslater89/libra-cervisiae/README.md

 # pendulum
 Pendulum is a wireless hydrometer powered by the ESP-8266 which fits through the ~30mm neck on a glass carboy.
 Still in planning.

+Development updates can be found at the project's [github pages site](https://jslater89.github.io/pendulum).

 ## Motivation
 There are several tilt hydrometer projects already, including the well-supported iSpindel, but none of them are set up out of the box to fit into a glass carboy.
 The neck on our current primary fermenter, a typical 5-gallon glass model, is 29.75mm wide at the narrowest point of the opening, and for ease of use, we decided on a 27mm-diameter plastic enclosure.